rafanochi/haskell-mooc-cabal/README.md

 ## Troubleshooting

-Here are some fixes for common problems with `stack build`:
+Here are some fixes for common problems with `cabal build`:

 - If you get an error like `While building package zlib-0.6.2.3`, you need to install the zlib library headers.
 The right command for Ubuntu is `sudo apt install zlib1g-dev`.
-- If you get an error like `Downloading lts-18.18 build plan ...
-RedownloadInvalidResponse`, your version of stack is too old.
-Run `stack upgrade` to get a newer one.
+If you have Nix, you can use the existing `flake.nix`, which already contains `libz` with `nix develop`.

 ### Newer GHC version